peimengsui/cyclegan/README.md

 # cyclegan generate results on NYU HPC Prince

+First, please clone this repo to NYU HPC File system.
 ## To download the dataset and the trained the model, first run
 ```bash
 wget https://s3.amazonaws.com/deeplearningfrc/cycle_gan_training.zip